 2023 is when countries will review progress towards the Paris Agreement goals, including the goal of keeping global warming to well below 2°C while pursuing efforts to limit it to 1.5°C. The Synthesis Report of the Sixth Assessment Report (AR6) provides an overview of the state of knowledge on the science of climate change, emphasizing new results since the Fifth Assessment Report (AR5) in 2014.
 It is fully based on the reports of the three Working Groups of the IPCC, as well as on the three Special Reports on Global Warming of 1.5°C, on Climate Change and Land, and on the Ocean and the Cryosphere in a Changing Climate.
 It provides an integrated view of climate change as the final part of the Sixth Assessment Report.
 The Synthesis Report consists of the Summary for Policymakers and a Longer Report.
 It will be published as a stand-alone publication in the six official UN languages.

 Since the IPCC was created in 1988, there have been 6 Synthesis Reports:

-The AR6 Synthesis Report will be based on the three Working Group contributions to the AR6 as well as on the three Special Reports prepared in this assessment cycle.
+The AR6 Synthesis Report is based on the three Working Group contributions to the AR6 as well as on the three Special Reports prepared in this assessment cycle.

 At the 58th Session of the Bureau (Electronic session, 19-20 May 2020), the Chair established a Scientific Steering Committee (SSC) for the Synthesis Report (SYR) of the IPCC Sixth Assessment Report (AR6) to support the development of the SYR.
-The SYR SSC comprises the whole IPCC Bureau, excluding those members who serve as Review Editors to the SYR.
+The SYR SSC comprised the whole IPCC Bureau of the sixth assessment cycle, excluding those members who serve as Review Editors to the SYR.